APereyro/READ.me_Generator/README.md

 ## Installation

-Before running the application, the user should create a .gitignore file that includes node_modules.
+Before pulling the application, the user should create a .gitignore file that includes node_modules.

 ## Usage